hello-nau/spring-movies/README.md

 Community Interaction: Users have the ability to view the favorite movies of others.
 <h3>Technology Stack</h3>

 <b>Backend:</b> The backend of the application is built with Java, utilizing the Spring Boot framework.
-AWS DynamoDB is used as the database for its scalability and performance.
+AWS DynamoDB is used as the database for its scalability and performance.<br>
 <b>Frontend:</b> The frontend is developed using JavaScript, HTML, and CSS.

 <h3>Future Developments</h3>